neondatabase/website/content/docs/reference/cli-completion.md

 ## The `completion` command

-This command generates a completion script specifically designed for the `neonctl` command-line interface (CLI).
+This command generates a completion script for the `neonctl` command-line interface (CLI).
 The completion script, when installed, helps you type `neonctl` commands faster and more accurately.
 It does this by presenting the possible commands and options when you press the tab key after typing or partially typing a command or option.

 ### Usage